clovisdanielcosta/api-criptomoedas/README.md

 </p>

 <p>
-This repository was created as part of bootcamp "everis FullStack Developer" by Digital Innovation One and it's purpose is create a page to request ryptourrencies data from CoinMarketCap API.
+This repository was created as part of bootcamp "everis FullStack Developer" by Digital Innovation One and it's purpose is building a page to request ryptourrencies data from CoinMarketCap API.
 </p>

 <p align="center">